 High school dance teams: Many high schools have dance teams you can join.

-This is a great option if you’re a student or if you live near a high school.
+This is a great option if you’re a student or live near a high school.

 7. Local dance clubs: